-The final date by which the Company must receive any proposals for any matter that a person entitled to vote at an annual meeting of Shareholders proposes to raise at the next annual meeting of Shareholders is September 14, 2022, subject to the requirements of the Canada Business Corporations Act, R.S.C., 1985, c.
+Shareholders that are entitled to vote at an annual meeting of Shareholders may submit to the Company proposals for any matter that a person proposes to raise at the next annual meeting of Shareholders.
+Such notices and proposals must be submitted to the Company no earlier than October 30, 2023 and no later than December 29, 2023, subject to the requirements of the Canada Business Corporations Act, R.S.C., 1985, c.
 C-44.